 UC San Diego does not accept applications from students who have earned a four-year degree.

-You are a freshman applicant if you are a student who is currently enrolled in high school and will graduate at the end of the current academic year.
-You are also considered a freshman applicant if you have graduated from high school and have not yet completed UC-transferable courses during a regular term at any accredited college-level institution.
+You are a first-year student applicant if you are a student who is currently enrolled in high school and will graduate at the end of the current academic year.
+You are also considered a first-year student applicant if you have graduated from high school and have not yet completed UC-transferable courses during a regular term at any accredited college-level institution.
 This does not include attendance at a college summer session immediately following high school graduation.

-To be eligible for admission to the university as a freshman you must meet the examination requirement and the subject requirement as described below.
+To be eligible for admission to the university as a first-year student you must meet the examination requirement and the subject requirement as described below.

 If you were educated outside the United States, see the international diploma equivalents webpage.

-To apply as a freshman, you must submit the following test scores:
+To apply as a first-year student, you must submit the following test scores: